bballew/54gene-wgs-germline/README.md

 This pipeline currently offers two modes.
 Please specify the run mode in `config.yaml`.
 - __full__: This mode starts with fastq pairs and emits a joint-called, filtered, multi-sample VCF.
 - __joint_genotyping__: This mode starts with gVCFs and runs joint-calling and filtering, emitting a multi-sample VCF.
 The idea here is that samples can be analyzed in batches in the full run mode, and then the batches can be jointly re-genotyped with this mode.
+- __fastq_qc_only__: This mode starts with fastq pairs and performs trimming, then runs FastQC on both pre- and post-trimming fastq pairs, and finally emits a MultiQC report.
+This is designed to be run initially before a full pipeline run, so that if any lanes need to be dropped or trimming parameters adjusted, it can be identified before spending time and compute on alignment, joint calling, etc.

 After joint-calling the samples listed in the manifest, the pipeline will create a new multi-sample VCF where samples have been automatically removed based on the following thresholds sourced from the config:
 - max_het_ratio (defaults to 2.5): excludes samples with het/hom-alt ratios, as calculated by bcftools stats, that are above the threshold